You can find a live stream on any topic you can think of:

 One of its most significant live stream events was the Louis Vuitton 2017 women’s spring and summer runway show.
 Over 600,000 fans tuned in worldwide.

 20. The number of global unique users for YouTube has increased by 5%.

-In the summer of 2019, the video behemoth had 1.9 million unique users monthly.
+In the summer of 2019, the video behemoth had 1.9 billion unique users monthly.
 To date, this number has increased to 2 billion users.

 And on that note: